 The service was tested on 15 June 2020 and was checked for compliance with WCAG 2.1 AA by DAC.

-As we went to publication we are waiting a re-test with DAC to confirm the above issues are fixed and the service is now fully compliant with WCAG 2.1 AA.
+As we went to publication we are waiting a re-test with DAC to confirm the above issues are fixed, which we anticipate happening in due course, to make the service fully compliant with WCAG 2.1 AA.

 This page was prepared on 3 August 2020.
 It was last updated 1 July 2021.

 Last updated: 1 July 2021